Field Schools

 Field school at Great Smoky Mountains National Park.
 NPS photo.

-Archeological field schools provide hands-on experience with field and lab work.
-They're a great way to learn more about what archeology is and how archeologists do their work.
-Participants learn archeological methods, such as excavation and artifact processing.
-They also learn to think like an archeologist, for example how to sequence cultural activity over time at an archeological site.
-Participants often do public interpretation by explaining the archeology to visitors.
+Archeological field schools provide hands-on field and lab experience.
+They are a great way to learn about what archeology is and how archeologists work.
+Participants learn archeological methods, such as excavation and artifact processing, and archeological thinking, like the use of physical evidence to sequence cultural activity over time.
+Participants may do public interpretation to visitors, as well.